PORTABELLABZ

 The board mounts to the matrix and needs no other support or screw or hole.

-It features a large perfboard to install other circuits.
+It features a large perfboard to install other circuits and trimmers to scale the joystick rows 15 and 16.

 Full buffering PCB shipped untracked : 70 euros